Comprehensive User Guide for API Configuration with Biometric Machines and Admin Tools – A First Time Setup Guide

 • Expected Time:

-• If the displayed time in the biometric device after setting correct timezone is incorrect, use the following options:
+• If the time on the biometric device appears incorrect even after selecting the appropriate time zone:

-• Adjust Time: Synchronize the device’s clock with the server’s time.
+• Adjust Time: Use this option to synchronize the device’s clock with the server time.

-• Enable DLS (Daylight Saving Time): Adjust for daylight saving time if applicable.
+• Enable DLS (Daylight Saving Time): Turn this on if your region observes daylight saving time to ensure accurate time tracking.

 3. API Settings (Right Panel)